-PLTP has conducted thirty-eight Preliminary Hazard Analysis (PHA) workshop sessions to date.
+PLTP has conducted forty Preliminary Hazard Analysis (PHA) workshop sessions to date.
 Workshops continue to be held to resolve MTA comments on the PHAs completed to date.
 PLTP's Safety and Security Working Group (SSWG) continues to oversee the hazard management process.
 MTA has representation on the group to provide comments and insight, but does not vote on topics before the PLTP SSWG.

 MTA chairs a Safety and Security Certification Committee (SSCC) that reviews, comments on, and approves PLTP hazard management and certification issues.
 The first meeting of the MTA SSCC was conducted on March 20, 2018.
 Starting with July 11, 2018, the meeting has been held on a monthly basis on the second Wednesday of the month until the level of activity requires more frequent meetings.
-The next meeting of the SSCC is scheduled for November 14, 2018.
+The most recent meeting of the SSCC was held on February 13, 2019 and addressed the PHA approvals, blast analysis (anti-terrorism) submittals and reviews.

 The PLTP System Safety team completed development of its first Design Criteria Conformance Checklist (DCCC) in May 2017 and submitted it for MTA approval.
 However, it did not meet MTA expectations and was returned for revision and resubmittal.
 PLTP had not been preparing DCCCs until January 2018, when they resumed preparing them, since MTA stated it would reject any Final Design Packages submitted without an associated DCCC.
 MTA (assisted by the PMC) reviews the DCCCs as part of the Final Design Package according to the established submittal review process.
-Per PLTP, the DCCCs will be verified prior to the issuance of Released for Construction (RFC) packages.
-MTA reviewed and returned comments on PLTP's Revision 0 of the Certified Elements List (CEL).
+Per PLTP, the DCCCs are being verified prior to the issuance of Released for Construction (RFC) packages.
+MTA reviewed and returned comments on PLTP's Revision 1 of the Certified Elements List (CEL), which was submitted by PLTP on January 9, 2019.
 PLTP continues to address MTA comments on the Certified Items List (CIL) Revision D, which is to be revised and resubmitted.
 Revisions to the CEL and CIL could affect DCCCs that have already been issued with RFC packages, and require them to be revised.

 PLTP also completed its initial Threat and Vulnerability Assessment (TVA) process and submitted the draft TVA report for MTA review and comment.
 MTA's review resulted in a significant number of comments, which were returned to PLTP to be addressed.
-After several iterations, the TVA is in comment resolution, and will next be submitted to MTA as Revision D.
+TVA Revision D was subsequently submitted by PLTP, reviewed by MTA and returned with 3 comments to be revised and resubmitted.
+The TVA continues in the comment resolution process.

-The MTA Purple Line Safety and Security personnel review and comments on the PLTC design submittals, including those of the vehicle supplier.
+The MTA Purple Line Safety and Security personnel review and comment on the PLTC design submittals, including those of the vehicle supplier.

 MTA continues to conduct Fire/Life/Safety meetings with each Montgomery and Prince George's Counties on bi-monthly basis.
 The meetings provide a basis for the County emergency responders to understand the features of the Purple Line systems, and to resolve any concerns.
-The Prince George's County meeting was scheduled for October 2018, but was canceled due to a lack of open topics.
+The Montgomery County meeting scheduled for January 17, 2019 was canceled due to lack of current topics.
+The Prince George's County meeting is scheduled for February 21, 2019.

 As required by the P3 contract, the P3 concessionaire, PLTP, is responsible for directly implementing many of the safety and security requirements for the project, including construction safety and the collection and maintenance of the Occupational Safety and Health Administration (OSHA) safety statistics for the project.
-PLTC statistics as reported through October 2018 were as follows:
+PLTC statistics as reported through January 2019 were as follows:

-- Recordable Rate (Construction heavy civil):
+• Recordable Rate (Construction - heavy civil):

+- Actual: 0.35

-- Actual: 0.24 - PLTP goal: 0.45
+- PLTP goal: 0.45

 - National Ave.
 2.8

 • Lost Time Rate:

-- Actual: 0.00

-- PLTP goal: 0.00
+- Actual: 0.00 - PLTP goal: 0.00